 b).
 The second part of this work is the Joint Projects we undertake with the QEII National Trust and landowners.
-Trust Field Officer, Mark Sutton is also the QEII National Trust representative for the Waiau Catchment.
 The joint approach of the Waiau Trust and QE II National Trust is an efficient use of resources, resulting in covenants over parcels of land with high conservation values and opportunities for fisheries and wildlife habitat enhancement.

 In practice the joint approach means parcels of land that meet QE II criteria are covenanted, while those wetlands/streams/riparian margins with specific fisheries and wildlife values continue to be protected by the Waiau Trust's Habitat Enhancement Agreement.
 From a financial perspective, the Waiau Trust has contributed to the fencing of a number of QE II Covenants, at a grant rate of 25% of the value of the fence.
-In these cases the Trust does not require the landowner to sign a Habitat Enhancement Agreement Agreement, as we are of the view that the QE II Covenant also secures the Trust's interests in protecting the habitat in perpetuity.
+In these cases the Trust does not require the landowner to sign a Habitat

+Enhancement Agreement, as we are of the view that the QE II Covenant also secures the Trust's interests in protecting the habitat in perpetuity.
 This arrangement works well.